Capillary/api-documentation/source/includes/_staffUser.md

 }
 ```

+To complete a staff account creation, you (admin users) need to validate the mobile number and email id through OTP sent to the registered identifiers to complete the account creation.

-Issues OTP to to authenticate a staff login, or validate mobile number/email id.
+This API issues OTP to validate mobile number/email id.
+This is also used to authenticate login through OTP.

 ### Resource Information